SPI Study Abroad

 Join Our Dynamic, Multilingual Team Abroad!

-Each SPI program consists of 1 Lead Director, 1-2 other directors, and typically 1-2 Teacher Travelers.
+Each SPI program consists of 1 Lead Director, 1-2 other Directors, and often 1-2 Teacher Travelers (who have referred SPI students.)
 Lead Directors manage the budget and serve as the primary liaison to the local partner school.
 Other directors help to organize and supervise afternoon activities, morning check-ins, weekend excursions, and blog/social media updates.
 All staff members work carefully with SPI during the planning year to help build the program from recruitment through program operations.

 SPI Program Team Abroad